una/una.github.io/_posts/blog/2015-08-23-internet-hack.md

 ## Javascript

-I can't round out the three pillars of web development without at least mentioning Javascript.
+Let's talk about Javacript to round out the three pillars of web development in this post.
 I can't even begin to get into all of the ways that we [hack](http://blog.mdnbar.com/javascript-common-tricks) Javascript and invent faux-patterns to make it work for us.
 Some of these classic techniques include things like creating fake [classes](http://www.phpied.com/3-ways-to-define-a-javascript-class/) and implementing conventions like <strong style="text-transform:uppercase">capitalizing constants</strong>.
 But those conventions are just like saying *"don't be an escalefter"* and are really expectations only understood by people who frequent the system (like the non-escalefters who frequent the DC Metro and understand its etiquette).
 [ES6](https://github.com/lukehoban/es6features) is the solution that will (begin to) save us from these hacks, but that too, isn't completely ideal yet.

 Look at some of its most highlighted features: classes, generators, constant variables, block scoping.
 Hmm.. sounds suspiciously like conventions that we've been trying to hack around all along.
 (And while ES6 [classes](http://www.2ality.com/2015/02/es6-classes-final.html#constructor_static_methods_prototype_methods) are still a hack on prototypes, the reserved name is there, and the convention is there, so things *are* looking up).